Information about personal data processing

 If the Guarantee System occasionally processes personal data for a purpose not specified herein, it will always ensure that such processing is legal.

-The Guarantee System processes personal data of the clients of banks, credit unions and building societies (hereinafter the “bank”) only for the purpose of (a) paying compensation of receivables from deposits and (b) testing the functionality of the system for paying compensation of receivables from deposits.
+The Guarantee System processes personal data of the clients of banks, cooperative credit unions and building saving banks (hereinafter the “bank”) only for the purpose of (a) paying compensation of receivables from deposits and (b) testing the functionality of the system for paying compensation of receivables from deposits.
 Both of these processing methods are necessary to perform the statutory obligations of the Guarantee System to compensate receivables from deposits under statutory conditions (Section 41a et seq of the Act on Banks) and to regularly test the functionality of the payment system (Section 41n of the Act on Banks).
 In the case of payment of compensation for receivables from deposits, the clients’ personal data are provided to the paying institution for the performance of the payment.
 In the case of testing the functionality of the payment system, the clients’ personal data are deleted from the Guarantee System environment immediately after the test is performed.
 The personal data of bank clients for the purpose of paying compensation for receivables from deposits and for the purpose of testing the functionality of the payment system are processed by automated means.
 To ensure the confidentiality of bank clients’ personal data, the Guarantee System has adopted adequate organisational and technical measures, including personal data encryption.
 The Guarantee System does not provide bank clients’ personal data to countries outside the European Union.
 Bank clients’ personal data are provided to other European Union Member States only if they are clients of a foreign branch of a Czech bank, where the payment of compensation to clients of this foreign branch is ensured by the Guarantee System through the foreign deposit insurance system.
 The personal data of bank clients designated for specific payments of compensation for receivables from deposits are erased in accordance with the Guarantee System’s internal regulations after the passing of the deadline for compensation payment, the termination of insolvency proceedings concerning the respective former bank, or deletion of the respective former bank from the commercial register in the case of the winding up of the bank, depending on which occurs later.

 Rights of data subjects